snakenet-org/snJSON/README.md

 Error Handling
 --------
-Error handling has not yet been implemented, but I will keep the lib Swift2 compatible and with the changes to Swift I will also improve the lib.
+Error handling has not yet been implemented, but I will keep the lib Swift 2.0 compatible and with the changes to the Swift language I will also improve the lib.

 ````swift
     if( jTest1.isValid() ){